 - From Beginner to Professional

-For some context for this article, python was one of the first languages I learned and was the first programming language that I felt so comfortable with.
-The language itself being so incredible compared to other languages taught to beginners like java really makes programming accessible to the world.
-With that being said, the longer I've been in the software development sphere, the more I've started running into issues with using python in projects that I've outlined a bit here.
+Some context for this article, python was one of the first languages I learned and with which I became comfortable using.
+The incredible part about python, in my mind, is how accessible it makes programming to the world in comparison to other beginner languages like java.
+With that being said, the longer I've been in the software development sphere, the more I've started running into issues with using python in projects.

 From Beginner to Professional

 Undeniably, Python has made huge steps in programming accessibility for not just the average computer science student, like myself, but to everyone around the world.
 It's given people the freedom to focus on being creative and not thinking about what's going on behind the scenes.
 And this accessibility is coming from a real honest-to-god programming language with batteries included, not some toy language like MIT's scratch or whatever.
 Machine Learning is probably the biggest example of how much a field can benefit from having an accessible programming language behind it.
 If ML was still all done with something like C/C++ rather than in python atop numpy/tensorflow/matplotlib then you could make the argument that ML wouldn't have risen to popularity like it has.
 Looking at how the future is moving, I see two things that are sparking the end for python: the invention of the newer compiled languages (Swift, Golang, Rust) and the movement to NoCode.

 return x + y

 cdef int y = 5